‘General Hospital’ Spoilers: Brad Shares His Secret With Someone Else As Lucas Questions His Husband’s Anxiety

-General Hospital spoilers for the fall are starting to emerge and it sounds as if viewers have a lot to look forward to over the next couple of months.
-Everybody is anxious to see the truth about Wiley really being Jonah emerge and it seems there will be at least a little bit of progress on this front.
+General Hospital spoilers for the fall are starting to emerge, and it sounds as if viewers have a lot to look forward to over the next couple of months.
+Everybody is anxious to see the truth about Wiley really being Jonah emerge, and it seems there will be at least a little bit of progress on this front.

 According to SheKnows Soaps, Brad’s behavior will continue to suggest that he is hiding something big.
-Lucas will see how stressed his husband is and he will be perplexed over the intensity of Brad’s nervousness.
+Lucas will see how stressed his husband is, and he will be perplexed over the intensity of Brad’s nervousness.
 General Hospital spoilers indicate that Brad will do his best to cover with Lucas, but it seems he will finally admit the full truth to someone.

 Obrecht knows the truth about who Wiley really is, but she has agreed to keep what she knows to herself — for now.
 General Hospital spoilers reveal that Brad’s anxiety over Obrecht having this information will drive him to spill the details to somebody who is stunned to learn that “Wiley” is really Nelle and Michael’s biological son Jonah.